vectorgrp/sil-kit-fmu-importer/README.md

 >If you built the FMU Importer yourself, you may need to copy the SilKit.dll/libSilKit.so file from a SIL Kit release package (we recommend the version given in FmuImporter/common.props) to the root folder of your build directory (the same folder where FmuImporter[.exe] is located).

-To run the FMU Importer, you need to run the following command from the directory your built execuable resides in:
+To run the FMU Importer, you need to run the following command from the directory your built executable resides in:

 `FmuImporter [options]`